Research

 Welcome to the Reading Room of the National Archives!

-The most important composer of Liechtenstein is Josef Gabriel Rheinberger (1839-1901).
-His musical estate is kept in the Bavarian State Library in Munich.
-His private estate as well as the documentation of his creative work and his works can be found in the Landesarchiv.
+The most significant composer from Liechtenstein is Josef Gabriel Rheinberger (1839-1901).
+His musical legacy is preserved at the Bavarian State Library in Munich.
+His private records, as well as the documentation of his creations and works, can be found in the National Archives.

-In order to maintain and document the artistic work of the composer and teacher, Walter Kaufmann and the princely music director Severin Brender founded a Rheinberger archive in Vaduz in 1944.
-Printed music, literature, sound recordings and other documents related to the composer were collected.
-After Severin Brender's death, Harald Wanger took over the archive in 1960, which was based in the composer's birthplace in Vaduz.
-The Rheinberger family supported the promotion of Rheinberger research and made significant loans to the archive (including letters to the family, photographs, memorabilia, musical instruments).
-In 1998 the holdings passed to the Landesarchiv which has since been responsible for the care and development of the collection, while the International Rheinberger Society (IRG) is responsible for disseminating the work and supporting performances.
+In 1944, in order to maintain and document the artistic work of the composer and teacher, Walter Kaufmann and the princely music director Severin Brender founded an archive at the composer's birthplace, Vaduz.
+They collected printed music, literature, audio recordings, and other documents related to the composer.
+After Severin Brender's death, Harald Wanger took over the archive in 1960.
+The Rheinberger family supported the research and provided the archive with significant loans (including letters to the family, photographs, memorabilia, musical instruments).
+In 1998 the collection passed to the National Archives which has since been responsible for the care and development of the collection, while the International Rheinberger Society (IRG) is responsible for the work’s promotion and support for musical performances.

-The Josef Gabriel Rheinberger Archive, Vaduz (RhAV), is a Rheinberger documentation collection created through the activities of the archive.
-The holdings, with the shelfmark RhFA, contain original documents on the life and work of the composer Josef Gabriel Rheinberger, which were segregated from the Rheinberger family archive, Vaduz, and made available to the Rheinberger Archive on loan.
+The Josef Gabriel Rheinberger Archive Vaduz (RhAV) is a Rheinberger-Documentation.
+The collection with the signature RhFA contains original documents on the life and work of the composer Josef Gabriel Rheinberger, which were separated from the Rheinberger Family Archive (AFRh) and loaned to the Rheinberger Archive.

 Contact